Nielsen Gives Fuzzy Picture of HDTV Penetration

 By Glen Dickson

-Measurement giant Nielsen finally released estimates of high-definition-set penetration for both the United States and Local People Meter markets, and the numbers may surprise some consumer-electronics manufacturers and programmers.
-They might find them rather low—particularly given the recent momentum of HD-set sales and launches of HD networks.
+Measurement giant Nielsen finally released estimates of high-definition-set penetration for both the total United States and Local People Meter markets, and the overall numbers may surprise some consumer-electronics manufacturers and programmers as being rather low -- particularly given the recent momentum of HD-set sales and launches of new HD networks.

 They may also disappoint advertisers, which have long been seeking clarity on the actual size of the HD audience.

-Nielsen found that only 11.3% of U.S. TV households, or some 12.7 million homes, are equipped with an HD television and tuner and receive HD programming.
-That is about 20% lower than the estimates of major cable programmers, who say that set-top data indicates that 15.5 million homes receive high-definition programming from their cable, satellite or telco provider.
-ESPN HD, for example, has 15 million subscribers.
-Perhaps another 500,000 homes get HD off-air, for a total of 16 million homes.

-Nielsen found that another 2.4% of homes—2.8 million—have an HD set and tuner but don't use them to watch HD.
-While not in the report, Nielsen estimates that 21% of U.S. households, some 23.6 million, have a high-definition display, but not necessarily a high-def tuner.
+Nielsen found that only 13.7% of TV households in the United States -- or roughly 15.5 million out of 112.8 million total U.S. TV households -- are equipped with HD televisions and HD tuners capable of receiving HDTV signals, a status Nielsen described as “HD Capable.”

+Nielsen didn’t define what an “HD tuner” means, but a conversation with a Nielsen spokesman indicated that it could mean an integrated ATSC (Advanced Television Systems Committee) tuner in the set or a connected HD-capable cable or satellite set-top (there are also over-the-air set-tops that receive HD signals, albeit few).

-That estimate suggests a much smaller HD universe than research from the Consumer Electronics Association, the trade group representing HDTV-set manufacturers.
-CEA estimated that HDTV household penetration in July 2007 stood at 32%—or some 36 million homes.
-CEA also put the total number of HDTV sets sold by year-end 2006 at 39.9 million, climbing to 60.6 million by the end of this year.
-It also said one-third of HD households own multiple sets.
-If that's the case, there would be only around 31 million HD displays, according to Nielsen, while CEA's projections would indicate closer to 50 million.
+That 13.7% figure is much lower than research from the Consumer Electronics Association, the trade group representing HDTV-set manufacturers.
+The CEA estimated that HDTV household penetration in July 2007 stood at 32% -- or some 36 million homes, going by Nielsen’s household numbers -- and would rise to 36% by year-end.
+The CEA put the total number of HDTV sets sold by year-end 2006 at 39.9 million, climbing to 60.6 million by the end of this year, and it said one-third of HD households own multiple sets.

+Of course, not all HDTV sets are actually used to watch HD programming -- something both set-makers and programmers have long lamented.
+Industry research has generally indicated that anywhere from 40%-60% of HD sets are still being fed exclusively with standard-definition content, either because consumers don’t know any better or they haven’t bothered to sign up for HD cable or satellite service or to hook their TVs up to over-the-air antennas to receive local broadcast HD signals.

+The CEA’s own research, in fact, indicated that in 2007, only 44% of HDTV owners are actually receiving HD programming.
+A CEA spokesperson explained that this was because many consumers buy the wide-screen sets simply to watch DVD movies.

 The television industry's top news stories, analysis and blogs of the day.